isubit/luggage_image2/README.txt

 * Enable luggage_image2

-* Enable image2 CKEditor plug at admin/config/content/ckeditor/edit/WYSIWYG
+* Enable image2 CKEditor plugin at admin/config/content/ckeditor/edit/WYSIWYG

+* Go to the WYSIWYG Filter Text format at admin/config/content/formats/wysiwyg

 * Add the following to the WYSIWYG Filter HTML elements and attributes: